 Faithlife Live Stream is a part of our larger integrated ministry platform built specifically to give churches all the tools they need for digital discipleship and seamless administration.

-When you start a free 30-day trial of Faithlife Live Stream, you’ll get all these features in one software:
+When you get started with Faithlife Live Stream, you’ll get all these features in one software:

 - A church channel on Faithlife TV (available via web, iOS, Android, Roku, and Chromecast)